Introducing Solid Foods (Four Months)

 Your toddler will gain half as much weight this year as the last year and so will not eat as much.
-Your child needs no more than 24 oz. a day of milk and milk products and no more than 12 oz. of juice a day.
+Your child needs no more than 20-24 oz. a day of milk and milk products.
 Your child can drink as much water as he/she wants.
 Water does not interfere with your child’s appetite like too much milk or juice can.
 As long as your child’s appetite is good, vitamins are not needed.
 If your child does not eat from all four food groups a once a day vitamin can be given (liquid: poly-vi-sol, chewable: Sesame street, bugs bunny, flintstones, generic for kids).
 If you do not have city water and your well water does not have fluoride (your local health dept. will test water) your child will need a fluoride supplement.

 Children’s feet are not miniature replicas of adult feet.
 Unlike our own, a baby’s feet are pliable, almost like putty.
 Consequently, they can change shape quite easily.
 In fact, up until the ages of 12 to 14, children’s feet continually grow and change positions.
 They go through phases of development that cause a younger child to appear flat-footed, bowlegged, or knock-kneed.